cllns/subdivision_select/README.md

 ```
  mount SubdivisionSelect::Engine, at: 'subdivisions'
 ```
-(the 'subdivisions' part is necessary, since that path is hardcode in JS)
+(the 'subdivisions' part is necessary, since that path is hardcoded in JS)

 3. Add the following to `application.js` (or whatever your JS digest file is called)